Israel’s Gaza genocide risks global order, leaders warn at Al Jazeera Forum

 Speaking to Al Jazeera Arabic exclusively after the forum about talks with the US, Araghchi said the sides have agreed to hold a second round of talks, but the date is not set yet.

-However, he said Tehran and Washington believe it must be held soon.
+However, he said Tehran and Washington believe it must be held “soon.”

 When asked about the possibility of the war with the US, he said the possibility always exists, but Iran is ready for both peace and war.